rnabioco/2a-peptide-search/README.md

 ## Data availability

-Alignments and profile HMMs of class 1 and 2 2A peptides are in `curated-models/`
+Alignments and profile HMMs of class 1 and 2 2A peptides are in `curated-models/`.

+`hmmsearch` results with the models against major protein databases are in `db-searches`.

-Searches with the 2A models will identify e.g. partial matches between the class 2 model and class 1 sequences and vice versa, due to similarities between the models.
+N.B. searches with the 2A models will identify e.g. partial matches between the class 2 model and class 1 sequences and vice versa, due to similarities between the models (i.e., the C-terminal PGP

+### Pfam onboarding

+I have tried to no avail to incorporate these models into Pfam, now hosted by Interpro.
+They claim to not be able to build HMM models that are specific (due to the sequences being short), despite starting with the collection of seqeuences that are identified using the models provided here.

 ## Results